strowi/ansible/readme.md

-# Ansible in a Container 5.3.0
+# Ansible:5.3.0 in a Container

 Mirrored from: <https://gitlab.com/strowi/ansible>